-Bipolar disorder is a serious mental illness that can destroy relationships, undermine career prospects, and seriously affect academic performance.
+Previously known as manic depression, it is a serious mental illness that, if left untreated, can destroy relationships, undermine career prospects, and seriously affect academic performance.
 In some cases, it can lead to suicide.

 Here are some key points about bipolar disorder.
-More detail and supporting information is in the main article.
+More detail is in the main article.

-- Bipolar disorder is a serious and relatively common condition
+- Bipolar disorder is a serious condition that involves severe abnormalities in mood.

 What is bipolar disorder?